Jintin/KFactory/README.md

 }
 ```

-And then, add `@AutoElement` annotation to the actual class you want to create with a String as a
+And then, add `@AutoElement` annotation to the actual class you want to create.
-key for factory to decide which type to create later.
 ```kotlin
 @AutoElement
 class Dog : Animal {